Hampi (town)

 Hampi is mentioned in Ashokan epigraphy and texts such as the Ramayana and the Puranas of Hinduism as Pampaa Devi Tirtha Kshetra.
-Hampi was a part of Vijayanara, the capital of the Hindu Vijayanagara Empire in the 14th-century.
+Hampi was a part of Vijayanagara, the capital of the Hindu Vijayanagara Empire in the 14th-century.
 It became a center of economic and administrative activity of the Deccan region kingdom founded in opposition to Islamic Sultanates in South India.
 After over two centuries of rule, the Empire was defeated and abandoned.
-Since the 19th-century, its ruins became an important site for archaeologists and historians.
+Since the 19th-century, its ruins have been an important site for archaeologists and historians.

 Geography

-Hampi is situated on the banks of the Tungabhadra River, midst rocky hills.
+Hampi is situated on the banks of the Tungabhadra River, amid rocky hills.
 It is 348 km from Bangalore, 385 km from Hyderabad and 266 km from Belgaum.
-The closest railway station is in the city of Hosapete (Hospet), 13 km away.
+The closest railway station is in the city of Hospet (Hosapete), 13km away, and the closest airport is Jindal Vijaynagar Airport in Toranagallu, 32 km away, which has connections to Bengaluru.
+Overnight buses and trains also connect Hampi with Goa and Bengaluru.

 Economic activity

-The principal economic activity in and around the town include agriculture, tourism and industrial activity related to iron ore, manganese and other minerals mining.
-The average rainfall around Hampi town is about 660 mm.
+The principal economic activities in and around the town include agriculture, tourism and industrial activity related to iron ore, manganese and other minerals mining.
+The average rainfall around Hampi town is about 660mm but continues to vary due to climate change impact.
 The major crops grown are paddy, maize, jowar, bajra, groundnut, sunflower, sugarcane and cotton.
-Part of the Hampi farmlands are irrigated and there is a large dam nearby.
+Some of the Hampi farmlands are irrigated and there is a large dam nearby.

 Tourism

 Hampi hosts, in part, a group of monuments that UNESCO has declared a world heritage site.
+Every year, over 700,000 tourists visit Hampi.

-In and after the 1960s, the town became an attraction for motorbikers and a site for offbeat tourism when its infrastructure was in poor state.
-Groups of tourists would gather on its hills and midst its ruins, to hold parties and spiritual retreats, and these have been called "Hampi Hippies" and Hampi as the "lost city" in some publications.
+In and after the 1960s, the town became an attraction for motorbikers and a site for offbeat tourism when its infrastructure was in poor condition.
+Groups of tourists would gather on its hills and amidst its ruins to hold parties and spiritual retreats.
+These have been called "Hampi Hippies" and Hampi has been referred to as the "lost city" in some publications.

 The annual Hampi Utsava or "Vijaya Festival" has been celebrated since the reign of Vijayanagara.
-It is organized by the Government of Karnataka as Nada Habba (Festival). more than 1 million people visit this place.
+It is organised by the Government of Karnataka as Nada Habba (Festival).